Analytics (ANLY)

 ANLY 4320.
 Analytics in Practice.

-This course covers the use of analytical methods in business practice.
-Students are expected to do an applied project that includes steps of problem understanding, data preparation, model building, validation, and communication.
-Prerequisite: [ANLY 3334 OR ANLY 3339] AND [ANLY 3341 OR ANLY 3305] with grades of "D" or better and a minimum 2.0 Overall GPA.
+This course covers the practical application of analytical methods within modern business practice.
+Students work on a comprehensive applied project encompassing critical stages: problem understanding, data preparation, model building, and validation.
+Significant emphasis is placed on the effective communication of findings to diverse stakeholders.
+By navigating the full analytics lifecycle, learners develop the skills necessary to transform raw data into actionable business decisions.
+This hands-on approach ensures students are able to successfully manage complex projects and provide data-driven solutions for real-world organizational challenges.
+Prerequisite: [ANLY 3334 OR ANLY 3339] AND [ANLY 3341 OR ISAN 3305] with grades of "D" or better and a minimum 2.0 Overall GPA.

 Grade Mode: Standard Letter